-I am one of the editors of New Medieval Literatures: NML 18 is out now (February 2018), NML 19 is in production, and we're accepting submissions for NML 20.
+I am one of the editors of New Medieval Literatures: NML 23 (2023) was published in March, NML 24 is in production, and we're accepting submissions for NML 25 and 26.

-Recent articles (see also the Symplectic-linked list of publications to the right):
+Select articles and book chapters (see also the Symplectic-linked list of publications to the right):